Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Step 3: Visit the Indexed, not submitted in sitemap Page and request to download a list of those URLs as a CSV file

-Step 4: Duplicate the CSV file and strip the “index.php” permalink for each and any of the URLs which contains it
+Step 4: Duplicate the CSV file and strip the “index.php” permalink for each and any of the URLs which contain it

-So now you should have two CSV files, the first one will be the default CSV as downloaded from your Google Console while the second one will be the same but without the index.php permalink for each URL.
+So now you should have two CSV files; the first will be the default CSV as downloaded from your Google Console, while the second will be the same but without the index.php permalink for each URL.

-This is necessary because even though Google has indexed the Japanese Hacked page using the index.php, for example, https://yoursite.com/index.php/hd5jhuyuiy/9h_jgfd-swkj if you visit that page(and bypass your antivirus warning) then you’ll be redirected to a similar page but without the index.php in its permalink, for example, https://yoursite.com/hd5jhuyuiy/9h_jgfd-swkj.
-This means that you must ask Google to remove both the indexed spam page and its redirect.
+This is necessary because even though Google has indexed the Japanese Hacked page using the index.php, for example, https://yoursite.com/index.php/hd5jhuyuiy/9h_jgfd-swkj, if you visit that page(and bypass your antivirus warning) then you’ll be redirected to a similar page but without the index.php in its permalink, for example, https://yoursite.com/hd5jhuyuiy/9h_jgfd-swkj.
+This means you must ask Google to remove the indexed spam page and its redirect.

 Step 5: Download and install Bulk URL Removal Extension for Google Chrome

-There is a neat Google Chrome extension in Github for removing Google Search Index outdated content in bulk which will help you automate the removal process.
-You need to manually install this extension while using the Developer Chrome mode, if that sounds Japanese to you then follow our screencast below:
+There is a neat Google Chrome extension in Github for removing Google Search Index outdated content in bulk, which will help you automate the removal process.
+You need to install this extension while using the Developer Chrome mode manually; if that sounds Japanese to you, then follow our screencast below:

 Step 6: Load the CSV file into Google’s Content Removal Tool

-While logged into your Google Search Console visit the Removal Outdated Content Page and use the “Upload your file” option which has been added after installing the Bulk Content Removal Extention in order to upload the CSV with your “indexed, not submitted in sitemap” URL list.
+While logged into your Google Search Console, visit the Removal Outdated Content Page and use the “Upload your file” option, which has been added after installing the Bulk Content Removal Extention to upload the CSV with your “indexed, not submitted in sitemap” URL list.
 Make sure to run the procedure twice, once for each CSV file.

 Once the CSV has been submitted the extension will automatically start submitting the listed URLs.